 Biological communities respond to any number of environmental stressors, including physical impacts and changes in water and sediment chemistry.
-The primary sources of data used in SI were water quality, biomonitoring, habitat, and other information contained in the WVDEP Watershed Assessment Branch (WAB) database; TMDL and source tracking data; WVDEP mining activities data; National Land Cover Dataset (NLCD 2006) landuse information; National Resource Conservation Service State Soil Geographic Database (NRCS STATSGO; NRCS, 1994) soils data; National Pollutant Discharge Elimination System (NPDES) point source data; literature sources; and past TMDL studies.
+The primary sources of data used in SI were water quality, biological, habitat, and other information contained in the WVDEP Watershed Assessment Branch (WAB) database; TMDL and source tracking data; WVDEP mining activities data; National Land Cover Dataset (NLCD 2011) landuse information; National Resource Conservation Service State Soil Geographic Database (NRCS STATSGO; NRCS, 1994) soils data; National Pollutant Discharge Elimination System (NPDES) point source data; literature sources; and past TMDL studies.

 WVDEP collects and interprets water quality and biological information within the state's 32 watersheds on a five-year rotation.
-Within the context of the WAB, streams in the Group A TMDL watersheds were sampled in 2010 through 2012.
-WVDEP staff also conducted site visits to all impaired streams more recently to identify pollutant sources in these watersheds not previously known and to collect additional data needed for SI and TMDL model setup.
-The water quality and biological data analyses presented in this document are based on all of the data collected by WVDEP in the impaired watersheds to date.
+Pre-TMDL monitoring is conducted to collect sufficient data for the TMDL modeling.
+Within the context of this TMDL,pre-TMDL monitoring was conducted for streams in the Group D TMDL watersheds of Hughes River and Monongahela River in 2014 through 2015.
+Pre-TMDL monitoring is intensive, consisting of monthly sampling for parameters of concern, which captures data under a variety of weather conditions and flow regimes in one year.
+Habitat assessment and biological monitoring are performed in conjunction with water quality monitoring.
+Pre-TMDL monitoring also includes an effort to locate the specific sources of impairment, with attention paid to identifying non-point source land use stressors as well as any permitted facilities that may not be meeting their permit requirements.
+Additional site visits may be made to impaired streams to identify pollutant sources in these watersheds not previously known and to collect additional data needed for SI and TMDL model setup.
+The water quality and biological data analyses presented in this document are based on all data collected by WVDEP in the impaired watersheds to date.